avias8/avias8/README.md

 - 👋 Hi, I’m @avias8
 - 👀 I’m interested in code!
-- 🌱 I’m currently learning mechanical engineering at UBCO
+- 🌱 I’m currently working as a software dev at CN Rail!
 - 💞️ I’m looking to collaborate on anything AI!
 - 📫 How to reach me: Reach out via DM!